chanakyha/Flipzon/README.md

 | 3    | Rashwanth        | ["Home Page","Payment Method"]       |
 | 4    | Jyothi Sai Kiran | ["Each Mobile Page","About Us"]      |

-# **Note:** All Integrate the json files using JQuery, which is very simple to load or write Json Files

-**Note:** All Integrate the json files using JQuery, which is very simple to load or write Json Files